barseghyanartur/django-anysearch-dsl/README.rst

   or ``pip install django-anysearch-dsl[opensearch]``).
 - ``anysearch`` is a required dependency.

-The plan is to stay in sync with the django-anysearch-dsl_, so if you're missing a feature or have a bugfix, please propose it in the upstream.
+The plan is to stay in sync with the django-elasticsearch-dsl_, so if you're missing a feature or have a bugfix, please propose it in the upstream.

 - Submit PRs here only if they are solely related to this package and not